andrew/ultimate-awesome/README.md

 - [awesome-platform-engineering-tools](https://github.com/seifrajhi/awesome-platform-engineering-tools) - A curated list of Platform Engineering Tools.
 - [Awesome-Monocular-3D-detection](https://github.com/BigTeacher-777/Awesome-Monocular-3D-detection) - Awesome Monocular 3D detection.
 - [awesome-java8](https://github.com/tedyoung/awesome-java8) - Curated list of useful, if not amazing, resources that take advantage of Java 8 and "Modern Java" thinking.
+- [awesome-ceo](https://github.com/kuchin/awesome-ceo) - A curated and opinionated list of resources for startup founders and leaders of high-growth companies.
 - [awesome-linq](https://github.com/aloisdg/awesome-linq) - A curated collection of awesome LINQ libraries, tools, and more.
 - [Awesome-Muslims](https://github.com/choubari/Awesome-Muslims) - A currated list of Awesome Muslim Resources to encourage and help developers produce more islamic apps.
 - [phoenix-liveview-counter-tutorial](https://github.com/dwyl/phoenix-liveview-counter-tutorial) - 🤯  beginners tutorial building a real time counter in Phoenix 1.7.14 + LiveView 1.0 ⚡️ Learn the fundamentals from first principals so you can make something amazing! 🚀.